PaulArthurM/cbf_aml_pipeline/README.md

 </br>

-This Snakemake's pipeline take aligned BAM files from germline/diagnosis samples as input and perform:
+This Snakemake pipeline take aligned BAM files from germline/diagnosis samples as input and perform:

 1. GATK Best Practices Preprocessing